Every home needs a Health Check

 What to do

-If you find structural damage, call your local builder or handyperson to fix the affected areas.
+Perform regular cleaning and maintenance.
+If you find structural damage, hire a local builder to investigate and fix the issue.

 Windows and seals